duckdb/duckdb-web/_posts/2024-04-10-benchmarks-over-time.md

 What was the slight regression from December 2022 to June 2023?
 Window functions received additional capabilities and experienced a slight performance degradation in the process.
-However, from version 0.9.0 onward we see substantial performance improvement across the board for window functions.
+However, from June 2023 onward we see substantial performance improvement across the board for window functions.
 If window functions are filtered out of the chart, we see a smoother trend.

 You may also notice that starting with version 0.9 in September 2023, the performance appears to plateau.